 For six years, she starred in the Mary Tyler Moore Show.
 The acclaimed program was one of the first to focus on an independent working woman.
 Afterward, she had a successful acting career appearing on other shows and in films.

-“Looking back on it, I realize that I have always chosen work that challenges me, because if I don’t go in to work a little scared, I don’t have any interest in it,” Moore wrote.
+“Looking back on it, I realize that I have always chosen work that challenges me, because if I don’t go in to work a little scared, I don’t have any interest in it,” Moore writes.

 Uncovering an Important Truth